 I haven’t used any of these books yet, but I did purchase the adaptation of A Christmas Carol (Level 3), and I’m planning to use it around Christmas time.
 Compass has a few different series: Compass Readers (a mix of original fiction and non-fiction books), Compass Classic Readers (adaptations of classic books), and Young Learners Classic Readers (classic stories for children—though many of them look like they would be perfectly fine to use with adults, too).
 Unfortunately, my experience with this company so far has been somewhat frustrating, as several of the books that I’ve attempted to order are out of stock (over a period of several months).
 Many of their books sound quite interesting, but I haven’t been able to get ahold of them yet.

 These are all of the graded reader series that I’ve used, but there are many other series available.
-The Oxford Bookworms Library and MacMillan Readers are two other popular series; however, I have not used either of them.
+The Oxford Bookworms Library, MacMillan Readers, and Black Cat Cideb are other popular series; however, I do not have much experience in using them.

 One thing to keep in mind when evaluating books from different series is that each publishing company seems to have their own system for ranking the difficulty level of books.
 For example, a Level 4 book from Cambridge English Readers is roughly equivalent to a Level 7 book from Cengage Learning’s Page Turners Reading Library series.
 Fortunately, the Extensive Reading Foundation has a chart comparing the different levels of graded readers.

 These book recommendations are based on my own experiences, and, of course, I can only tell you what has worked well for me in my classroom.
 Your students and your teaching context might be quite different from mine.
 But I hope that these reviews have at least helped to give you an idea of what kind of books are available for ESL students.